gcpearse/gcpearse/README.md

-# Hi, I'm Glen
+# Hi, I'm Glen :wave:

-## Trainee Software Engineer
+## About me

-I'm currently studying with the October cohort of the **Northcoders Software Development Bootcamp**.
+> I'm currently studying with the October cohort of the **Northcoders Software Development Bootcamp**.
+>
+> This is a full-time, thirteen week bootcamp for aspiring full-stack developers.
+>
+> The main language taught on the course is **JavaScript**.

+## Experience
+> Before joining Northcoders, I spent a few months developing basic skills in:
+> - Python
+> - JavaScript
+> - HTML
+> - CSS

 <!---
 gcpearse/gcpearse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.